PithomLabs/hvac/antigravity/9d5c4080-57f0-4f8e-8c8c-afb431722fc7/implementation_plan.md

 Implementation of PocketFlow nodes:
 - `DecideNode`: The router that determines the next step.
 - `ChatNode`: Handles general customer inquiries with the specific empathetic/professional persona.
-- `ExtractionNode`: Parses unstructured text into YAML-formatted booking details.
+- `ExtractionNode`: Parses unstructured text into JSON-formatted booking details.
 - `BookingNode`: Interacts with the SQLite database to check availability and save bookings.
-- `ScenarioGeneratorNode` (Batch): For synthetic data generation, saving to `data/scenarios.yaml`.
+- `ScenarioGeneratorNode` (Batch): For synthetic data generation, saving to `data/scenarios.json`.

 #### [NEW] [flow.py](file:///home/chaschel/Documents/ibm/ai/PocketFlow-Template-Python-main/agent/flow.py)